Baltic states

-The Baltic states or the Baltic countries is a geopolitical term, which currently is used to group three countries: Estonia, Latvia, and Lithuania.
+The Baltic states or the Baltic countries is a geopolitical term encompassing Estonia, Latvia, and Lithuania.
 All three countries are members of NATO, the European Union, the Eurozone, and the OECD.
 The three sovereign states on the eastern coast of the Baltic Sea are sometimes referred to as the "Baltic nations", less often and in historical circumstances also as the "Baltic republics", the "Baltic lands", or simply the Baltics.

 All three Baltic countries are classified as high-income economies by the World Bank and maintain a very high Human Development Index.
 The three governments engage in intergovernmental and parliamentary cooperation.
 There is also frequent cooperation in foreign and security policy, defence, energy, and transportation.